Adoption Legal Process New Zealand: Consent, Family Court Orders, and When You Need a Lawyer

 The Interim Adoption Order

-Under Section 5 of the Adoption Act, the Family Court first issues an Interim Adoption Order rather than a final order immediately.
-This places the child with the adoptive parents for a trial period of approximately six months.
+Under Section 5 of the Adoption Act, the Family Court usually first issues an Interim Adoption Order rather than a final order immediately.
+This places the child with the adoptive parents for the usual interim period of approximately six months; the court can specify a shorter period in special circumstances.

 During the interim period, the social worker may conduct follow-up visits to assess how the placement is progressing.